Sydney-Informatics-Hub/nfcore-rnaseq/_episodes/061-Run_nfcore-rnaseq_on_nimbus.md

   <img src="{{ page.root }}/fig/samplesheet_description.png" style="margin:10px;height:200px"/>
 </figure><br>

-The samplesheet required for today's analysis is a lot simpler.
-It is already created and placed in the folder XXX.
+The samplesheet required for today's analysis is a lot simpler, as we are using single-end reads.
+This samplesheet is already created and placed in the folder XXX.

 ## Quick Start